encode/django-rest-framework/docs/topics/rest-framework-2-announcement.md

 ## API Design

 Pretty much every aspect of REST framework has been reworked, with the aim of ironing out some of the design flaws of the previous versions.
-Each of the components of REST framework are cleanly decoupled, and can be used independantly of each-other, and there are no monolithic resource classes, overcomplicated mixin combinations, or opinionated serialization or URL routing decisions.
+Each of the components of REST framework are cleanly decoupled, and can be used independently of each-other, and there are no monolithic resource classes, overcomplicated mixin combinations, or opinionated serialization or URL routing decisions.

 ## The Browsable API